Admission Information for all Applicants

 - The tuition deposit will be credited to the student’s account and applied toward the first-semester tuition.
 If there is a credit balance on the account at the end of drop/add, the balance will be refunded.

 - This deposit is waived for those students who qualified for an SAT or ACT fee-application waiver.
 Students who qualify for Pell Grants may receive a tuition deposit reduction if they appeal.

-The Office of Admissions classifies an applicant as an undergraduate if he or she has not earned a university degree equivalent to a U.S. bachelor’s degree.
+The Office of Admissions classifies an applicant as an undergraduate if they have not earned a university degree equivalent to a US bachelor’s degree.